-In the Bad Old Days of the internet, people often just grabbed the text and pictures from a print brochure and stuck it on their websites.
+In the Bad Old Days of the internet, people often just grabbed the text and pictures from their print brochure and stuck it on their websites.

 This doesn’t work well.
 People interact differently with brochures than with websites.
 They read them differently and respond to them differently.
 They have to be written and designed differently.

-Once people began to realize this, they often ended up with completely different print and web materials — a website from a pre-made template, for example, and an unconnected brochure with completely different colors, pictures, and fonts.
-This isn’t the most cost effective approach, and it doesn’t help with branding.
+Once people began to realize this, they often ended up with completely different print and web materials — a website from a pre-made template, for example, and a stock brochure with completely different colors, pictures, and fonts.
+This isn’t the most cost effective approach, and it certainly doesn’t help with branding.

 Let’s assume that you begin either with a branding/ visual identity project that informs both web and print materials, or with your website.
 How can you use your web graphics and content to best advantage in your print materials?